FabianSieper/JiraToNotion/README.md

 - EPICS_DATABASE_URL: The URL of your Epics database in Notion
 - EPICS_DATABASE_NAME: The name of your Epics database in Notion (default: "Epics")
 - JIRA_SERVER_URL: Your JIRA server URL
-- JIRA_USERNAME: Your JIRA username
-- JIRA_PASSWORD: Your JIRA password
+- JIRA_AUTH_TOKEN: Jira auth token, which can be created in JIRA under "profile > Personal Access Tokens"

 Some of these values can also be set by creating equally named environment variables.
 Supported variables:
 - NOTION_API_KEY
-- JIRA_USERNAME
-- JIRA_PASSWORD
+- JIRA_AUTH_TOKEN

 ## Execution and Modes